15mgm15/Xamarin-Forms-Signature/README.md

 # Xamarin-Forms-Signature
-Xamarin.Forms Signature for iOS and Android
+Xamarin.Forms Signature Example for iOS and Android